xyphllipyx/ChameleonMini/README.md

          4. Further information from the original: **[Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)**

       - Tiny:
-         1. With the Chameleon in the `OFF` state, press and hold the B button while inserting it into the USB port
+         1. Press and hold the B button while inserting it into the USB port
          2. Use your favorite terminal application to connect to it.
 Type `upgrade` and hit `Enter`
          3. The Chameleon will enter the `DFU firmware upgrade` mode
          4. Further information from the original: **[Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)**

       - Note:
-         - More info from source: [Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)
+         - More info from source: **[Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)**

       </details>